hugo-apero/hugo-apero-docs/content/blog/social/index.md

 ## Configure social

-Wherever you end up wanting to show your social icons, you'll need to start by seting up the links in your site `config.toml` file.
+Wherever you end up wanting to show your social icons, you'll need to start by setting up the links in your site `config.toml` file.
 Open that up and scroll down to the `[[params.social]]` section.
 The start of it looks like this:

 ```toml
 [params]